 Hunt was the last of five LADOT staffers to speak at City Council yesterday, rattling off a laundry list of complaints against the management of the Department of Transportation and specifically against General Manager Jaime De La Vega.
-Each speaker’s remarks were greeted with thunderous applause as the chamber filled with LADOT staff, many of whom were wearing yellow safety vests.
+Each speaker's remarks were greeted with thunderous applause as the chamber was filled with LADOT staff, many of whom were wearing yellow safety vests.

 While De La Vega has served as LADOT general manager under both Villaraigosa and Garcetti, the new administration has not announced whether or not he will be with the city in the long-term.
 Garcetti has neither asked for his resignation, announced he is staying, nor announced a timeline for when that decision will be made.
 De La Vega served as Villaraigosa's Deputy Mayor for Transportation before being appointed General Manager of the LADOT.

 Joining Hunt were Jay Kim, Pauline Chan, Scott Morril and Brian Gallagher.
 Each of the speakers has worked at the department for well over a decade.